 Past research into children's and young people's cancers

-Our scientists have made vital contributions to finding new and better ways to treat and diagnose children's and young people's cancers.
+Our scientists have made vital contributions to finding new and better ways to treat children's and young people's cancers to improve survival and reduce long-term side effects.
 Below are a few of our most important discoveries.

 1970s – Our researchers show that there are different types of childhood leukaemia, boosting understanding of the disease.
 This leads to the development of more targeted and effective treatments, helping more children survive.

 1988 – Our scientists develop a test for children with an inherited form of retinoblastoma, a type of eye cancer, meaning they can be treated early.
-This helps boost survival for the disease – now almost every child is cured.
+This helps boost survival for the disease – now almost every child survives.

-2010 – Our scientists identify two faulty genes linked to Wilms’ tumour, a type of childhood kidney cancer.
+2010 – Our scientists identify 2 faulty genes linked to Wilms tumour, a type of childhood kidney cancer.
 This could identify children whose cancer is harder to treat and lead to the development of new treatments for these patients.

 2016 – Our scientists discover why some types of medulloblastoma brain tumours respond better to treatment, and which could help them make other types that are harder to treat more sensitive to chemotherapy.